salomellabres/openduck/README.md

 #### OpenMM-prepare & OpenMM-from-equilibrated

-The OpenDUck protocol can also be executed independently in two steps, the preparation & equilibration in _openmm-prepare_ and the production in _openmm-from-equilibrated_ subcommands.
-Following the schema presented above, each substep falls into the following subcommand.
+The OpenDUck protocol can also be executed independently in two steps: the preparation & equilibration with the _openmm-prepare_ subcommand and the production with the _openmm-from-equilibrated_ subcommand.
+Following the schema presented above, each substep is performed by running the following subcommands.

     openmm-prepare
       * Chunking (optional)